 18. Play with water on a hot day

 Water is free, refreshing, versatile, and makes for some wonderful play opportunities.
 We have heaps of fun and creative ideas for water play.

 19. Awesome threading ideas for little hands

-Gather some readily-found household objects and some string or pipe cleaners, and show your little one how to thread.
+Gather some readily-found household objects and some string, pipe cleaners or straws, and show your little one how to thread.
 They could try beads, cylindrical pasta (penne or rigatoni), cardboard (cut up toilet rolls) and bottle tops (with holes punched).